kormax/apple-home-key-reader/README.md

 Codebase is formatted with default `black` and `isort` configurations, linted with `pylint`.
 Before making a contribution, verify that, they were used for best code diffs and quality;

-**Beware** that raised issues won't be treated as feature requests.
-You can also raise an issue if a bug is found in this code (not nfcpy, etc);
+# Notes

+- This code is provided as-is.
+Considering the sensitive nature of authentication and security, I assume no responsibility for any issues that may arise while using this project;
+- Information is provided here for learning and DIY purposes only, usage in commercial applications is highly discouraged.
+- Refrain from posting raw logs as they may contain sensitive information, such as reader private key, issuer id's and etc.
+- If you find a bug, feel free to raise an issue;

-# Thanks
+# Credits

 This project would have been impossible without the contributions of:
 * [@kupa22](https://github.com/kupa22) - for full HAP part analysis, NFC protocol analysis;
+* [@kormax](https://github.com/kormax) - ECP, NFC protocol analysis;

+Special thanks to:
 * [@gm3197](https://github.com/gm3197) - for finding clues about ISO18013 being used in Home Key protocol;

-Special thanks to:
-* [@KhaosT](https://github.com/KhaosT/HAP-NodeJS/commit/80cdb1535f5bee874cc06657ef283ee91f258815) - for providing a demo of a virtual lock causing a Home Key to appear, which partially inspired me/others to go on this journey.
+* [@KhaosT](https://github.com/KhaosT/HAP-NodeJS/commit/80cdb1535f5bee874cc06657ef283ee91f258815) - for providing a demo that caused Home Key to appear in Wallet, which partially inspired me/others to go on this journey;
+* @ikalchev and @bdraco for developing HAP-Python and helping with accepting in changes that were needed for this project;
+* Unnamed people who gave their input on demo app improvement.

 # References